Discover

 Writing a Provider

-Extend AbstractProvider and implement whatever boot logic the provider requires.
-The class must be autoloadable and have a zero-argument constructor.
-Declare it in the package's composer.json so ComposerScanner picks it up (see The ComposerScanner for the declaration format):
+Extend AbstractProvider to implement your provider logic.
+Providers must be autoloadable and use a zero-argument constructor so they can be instantiated by Discover.
+Declare the provider in the package's composer.json so ComposerScanner can discover it automatically (see The ComposerScanner for the declaration format).

 namespace Acme\Cache;